rhul-compsoc/SimpleGUICS2Pygame/README.rst

 On Window$:

-* You can use the binary installer ``SimpleGUICS2Pygame-?.exe`` if it available to your machine.

 * You can easily install pip and Pygame, see `Unofficial Windows Binaries pip`_ and `Unofficial Windows Binaries Pygame`_.